-KPMG LLP are the external auditors of the Pools.
-The external auditors have audited the financial statements in accordance with Canadian generally accepted auditing standards to enable them to express to the unitholders their opinion on the financial statements.
+KPMG LLP is the external auditor of the Pools.
+The external auditor has audited the financial statements in accordance with Canadian generally accepted auditing standards to enable them to express to the unitholders their opinion on the financial statements.
 Their report is set out below.